Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

     return that function from the function passed to useEffect first argument.
   * The clean code can be canceling subscriptions, async tasks, timers, or even removing event handlers as seen in the above example.

-* Lesson 11 - useEffect with incroeect dependency
+* Lesson 11 - useEffect with incorrect dependency
   * Project: **effect-hook**
   * File: **IntervalClassCounter.js**, **IntervalHookCounter.js**
   * > Highligting a common mistake, mostly made by beginner with useEffect.